How to make Word documents accessible

 You may need to provide a summary of the table content in the main text.

-Where to get help: Tables in Word.
+Where to get help fixing this issue: Tables in Word.

 Check 8: Colour and contrast